 While not required, distributing scooters peripheral to transit lines and key transit stops, stations, and hubs may increase the likelihood of Powered Scooter Share services being used as a last-mile solution.
 Powered Scooter Share also stands to serve as a helpful solution in the event of majorly impacted transit service.
-The SFMTA may request Permittees to deploy along key transit routes that have seen service cuts or disruptions due to the Covid-19 Emergency.
+Applicants are encouraged to propose strategies to incentivize transit connections, and respond to major transit issues, in order to receive higher scores.